xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_supported_plugins_GPU_RemoteTensor_API.rst

    </div>

-Getting RemoteContext from the plugin
+Getting RemoteContext from the Plugin
 -------------------------------------

 If you do not provide any user context, the plugin uses its default internal context.
 The plugin attempts to use the same internal context object as long as plugin options are kept the same.
 Therefore, all ``:ref:`ov::CompiledModel <doxid-classov_1_1_compiled_model>``` objects created during this time share the same context.
-Once the plugin options are changed, the internal context is replaced by the new one.
+Once the plugin options have been changed, the internal context is replaced by the new one.

-To request the current default context of the plugin use one of the following methods:
+To request the current default context of the plugin, use one of the following methods:

 .. raw:: html